+From time to time.
 I still enjoy shooting with some of my Holga cameras too.
 They’re not Leicas but these days film seems to be more about having fun.
 And that’s why we all got into photography in the first place, isn’t it?
 As I sometimes tell my workshop attendees, “if we wanted to be frustrated by our hobby, we’d take up golf!”

 Would I trade all this and go back to shooting film exclusively?
 No. There’s no reason I can’t just shoot film and have my film scanned and stay in the digital realm as far as post-production goes.